mikaetomura/mikaetomura/README.md

 <details>
   <summary> ✦ AႦσυƚ Aɾƚ </summary>

-I am a digital artist, character designer, world builder and lore writer!
+I am a digital artist, character designer, world builder and writer!
 I am not yet posting my art publicly as I am focused on drawing references of all my creations...
 Although I have my commissions open and am open to art trades at any time!
 If you're interested just DM me Discord [@devotedmikae].
 </details>

 <details>